iwanders/playground-point-in-polygon-simd-rs/README.md

 In the `interval_tree.rs` is a pretty standard implementation of an interval tree.
 In `edge_tree.rs` this is combined with the simd vector to represent edges.... this is much faster than linearly searching through the edges.

+The current Interval tree is almost an eytzinger binary search... note the almost.
+Should make this a proper eytzinger search, see [eytzinger binary search on algorithmica](https://algorithmica.org/en/eytzinger) and [this faster binary search in rust](https://www.bazhenov.me/posts/faster-binary-search-in-rust/) post.

 ## License
 License is `BSD-3-Clause`.